Nonclassical nullifiers for quantum hypergraph states: Introduction

 The nonclassicality of these correlations for physical, finite energy, hypergraph states can be captured by simultaneous nonlinear squeezing~\cite{moore_hierarchy_2022} in the hypergraph state nullifiers.
 This is a dual generalisation of both the nonlinear squeezing derived from single-mode nonlinear phase gates and used for nonlinear feedforward~\cite{sakaguchi_nonlinear_2023}, and the simultaneous linear squeezing of nullifiers used to verify standard cluster states~\cite{yokoyama_ultra-large-scale_2013,chen_experimental_2014,yoshikawa_invited_2016,asavanant_generation_2019,larsen_deterministic_2019}.
+Recently the use of nullifiers has also been extended to the verification of non-Gaussian cluster states~\cite{walshe_streamlined_2021,banic_exact_2025,kala_nullifiers_2025,ostergaard_octo-rail_2025,hosseinynejad_realistic_2026}.
 The simultaneous nonlinear squeezing must occur among nonlinear combinations of quadrature operators from different modes.
 As these correlations are spread across many modes, the depth with respect to various noise processes is a nontrivial property.
 The sensitivity of nonclassicality evaluation to initial thermal noise is intuitive: increasing thermal noise destroys the nonclassicality, but can be compensated for by initial Gaussian squeezing or increased nonlinear coupling strength.
-However sensitivity to both loss and thermalisation bear a complex relationship to the nonlinear coupling strength and the Gaussian squeezing of the initial state, as the sensitivity is optimal for certain strengths and depending on this strength initial squeezing may either increase or decrease the sensitivity.
+However sensitivity to both loss and thermalisation bear a complex relationship to the nonlinear coupling strength and the Gaussian squeezing of the initial state.
+Both the nonlinear coupling strength and the initial squeezing must be optimised with respect to the loss/thermalisation to maximise the nonclassical depth.
+Surprisingly, in some cases momentum squeezing can increase sensitivity to loss/thermalisation, contrary to the ideal case.
 These essential robustness analyses motivate us to provide examples of current experimental platforms most likely capable of observing hypergraph nonclassicality.